CM4all/workshop/doc/index.rst

 * :samp:`user USERNAME`: The name of the UNIX user which is impersonated by the process.  `root` is not allowed.

+* :samp:`umask OCTAL`: Sets the process umask.
+The value is an octal number starting with `0`.

 * :samp:`nice PRIO`: The CPU scheduler priority, ranging from :samp:`-20` (high priority) to :samp:`+19` (low priority).
 Negative values should be avoided.
 The default is :samp:`+10`.